 Many people love mashed potatoes, and nothing beats the home-made version.
-You need a potato ricer to end up with smooth and creamy mashed potatoes.
+Using a potato ricer will almost guarantee ending up with smooth and creamy mashed potatoes.

 However, not everyone has a potato ricer at home.
 What is the best substitute?

 In the next step, you should peel the potatoes and cool them.
-Set the potatoes in cold water for some minutes.
+Set the potatoes in cold water for about 15 minutes.
 Gently peel off the potatoes and discard the peels.

-Once you are done, and the sliced potatoes are inside the bowl, you can use a fork to fluff the grated potatoes.
+Once you are done, and the grated potatoes are inside the bowl, you can use a fork to fluff them.

 If you are going to use a food mill, you can cube your potatoes prior to boiling them.
-After boiling and cooling your potatoes, you select a medium-size option on the food mill to make potatoes that look like they came from a potato ricer!
+After boiling and cooling your potatoes, select a medium-size option on the food mill to make potatoes that look like they came from a potato ricer!

-There are food mills that separate the peels of the potatoes.
-However, it is highly recommended that you peel them off before placing them.
+There are food mills that claim to separate the peels from the potatoes.
+However, we highly recommended that you peel them prior to boiling and ignore this feature.

-Manual mashers are not the best because they leave lumps but act as a good alternative if you do not have a potato ricer.
+The downside of potato mashers is that they can leave lumps; however, they are a good alternative if you do not have a potato ricer.

-If you are diligent with your mashing, you can end up with smooth and creamy mashed potatoes if you are looking for a small amount.
+If you are diligent with your mashing, you can end up with smooth and creamy mashed potatoes, especially if you are only looking for a small amount.

 Make sure your masher reaches all corners of your pot.
-Press and twist it as you add some little liquid, and you will end up tasty, smooth, and appealing mashed potatoes.
+Press and twist it as you add a little milk and butter, and you will end up tasty, smooth, and appealing mashed potatoes.

-For excellent results, make sure your potatoes are thoroughly cooked.
+For the best results, make sure your potatoes are thoroughly cooked and soft.
 It may not give you fluffy potatoes, but it’s a great alternative to a potato ricer.